Asutosh989/rss_feeds/README.md

 Here it collects the feeds of blogging website and shows it to the user.

-For now it is collecting feeds from a [blogging site](http://theindiansociety.org) and shows it on the dashboard.
+For now it is collecting feeds from a blogging site [The Indian Society](http://theindiansociety.org) and shows it on the dashboard.

 ## Setting